unfiltered/unfiltered/oauth2/README.md

 To implement your own, provide implementations of these traits and mix them together into an AuthorizationServer that can be injected into the AuthorizationModule

-     object YourAuthorizationServer
-        extends AuthorizationServer
+     object YourAuthorizationServer extends AuthorizationServer
         with YourClients with YourTokens with YourContainer

-An execute as a Plan.
+And filter the server as a Plan.

      http.filter(Authorization(YourAuthorizationServer))